syncfusion-content/ej2-angular-docs/ej2-angular/grid/excel-export/excel-exporting.md

 ## Exporting hierarchy grid

-Exporting a hierarchy grid in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid component allows generating an Excel or CSV document that includes the parent grid along with its child grids.
+Exporting a hierarchy grid in the Angular Data Grid component allows generating an Excel or CSV document that includes the parent grid along with its child grids.
 This feature is useful when exporting hierarchical data with its related details is needed.

 To achieve this, the exporting behavior can be customized by using the `excelExportProperties.hierarchyExportMode` property of the Grid.
 This property allows specifying the exporting behavior for the hierarchy grid.
 The following options are available: